-If you are buying an older property, or one in a general state of disrepair, you may choose a full structural survey.
+If you are buying an older property or one in a general state of disrepair you may choose a full structural survey.
 This is a thorough survey that examines the structural condition of the property and gives you advice on repairs.
 Depending on the property expect to pay between £500 and £1,000.

-Your valuation will also need to include rental expectations, as compared to a normal mortgage residential valuation.
-Obtaining comparable examples in the same area and for a similar property will help you obtain a benchmark.
+Obtaining comparable examples in the same area and for similar property will help you obtain a benchmark.